Shalom Shabazi: Life and works

 Shabazi was born in 1619 in the town of Najd al-Walid.
 He claimed descent from Zerah, the son of Judah.
 At the death of his father, Yosef Mashta, Shalom moved to the small town of Shabaz, near the city of Ta'izz.

-Soon after he moved to Ta'izz where he built a house of prayer and a ritual bath (mikveh) outside the city, beneath Jebel Ṣabir.
-He and his family were expelled, along with most of the Yemenite Jews, in 1679.
-Shabazi, like many Jews of his generation, was influenced by Shabbetai Zevi and thought that he may be the messiah.
+Soon after he moved to Ta'izz (where he built a house of prayer and a mikveh outside the city beneath Jebel Ṣabir), he and his family were expelled along with most of the Yemenite Jews in 1679.
+Shabazi, like many Jews of his generation, was influenced by Shabbetai Zevi and thought that he might be the messiah.
 He died c.
 1720 and was buried in Ta'izz, at the foot of Jabal Sabir.
 In the early 20th century the grave of Shabazi was a place of pilgrimage for both Jews and Muslims, especially for those who sought healing.

 His father, Yosef ben Abijad ben Khalfun, was also a rabbi and a poet.
 Shabazi's extant poetic diwan, comprising some 550 poems, was published for the first time by the Ben-Zvi Institute in 1977.
 He wrote in Hebrew, Aramaic, and Judeo-Arabic.
 Shabazi's other works include a treatise on Jewish astrology, a kabbalistic commentary on the Torah, and a work entitled Sefer ha-Margalith.
 He is sometimes called the "Shakespeare of Yemen".

 He wrote a commentary on the Torah called Hemdath Yamim (Pleasant Days).
 His leadership was instrumental in helping the Jews of Yemen survive some of the worst persecution in its history.
 Mori (Yemenites often call their spiritual leaders "Mori" meaning "my master" or "my teacher").
 Shabazi wrote a kinah (lamentation) for recitation during the Ninth of Av, recalling the 1679 exile of Jews (known as the Exile of Mawza) from all cities and towns in Yemen to an inhospitable desert called Mawza, where 20% of those exiled perished.

 The Diwan of Mori Shabazi also alludes to the Decree of the Headgear in 1667.
 Shabazi's Diwan has become an essential part of Yemenite Jewry's spiritual and cultural lives.

 Currently, the Israeli government and the Chief Rabbinate are trying to bring the remains of Rabbi Shabazi to Israel.
 Many of his poems have elaborate detailed premonitions of returning to Israel, with his people.